 Ebony’s research areas focus on topics of human rights, political philosophy and government power.
 Her research has received special commendations and has been presented internationally.
 Her doctoral research was titled ‘The Impossible Position: The medical profession’s struggle of power and politics in Australia’s immigration detention system’.

 Ebony is involved in the management of an economic development organisation, she is on the leadership team of a refugee advocacy organisation and is a member of the NSW committee for the Australian Lawyers Alliance.

 Professional Qualifications and Admissions

-- Doctor of Philosophy in Law (due for completion in 2020)
+- Doctor of Philosophy (Law)

 - Bachelor of Laws